 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please see my Privacy Policy for more details.
 Advertisements displayed do not reflect endorsements or recommendations made by Veggie Inspired.

-Packed with hearty plant based protein, vegetables and spices, this quick and easy Vegan Black Bean Soup is perfect for a cozy weeknight meal.
+Packed with hearty beans, vegetables and spices, this quick and easy Vegan Black Bean Soup is perfect for a cozy weeknight meal.
 Kid and husband approved.
 Ready in just 30 minutes!

 Save this Post!